drichardson/dougrichardson.us/site/_posts/2015-01-05-cryptoeng-exercise-3.7.markdown

 on the $$2^{56}$$ possible DES keys in half to $$2^{55}$$.

 ### References
-The main idea for this answer is taken from fgrieu [answer](https://crypto.stackexchange.com/a/5493/25342) on [Cryptography Stack Exchange](https://crypto.stackexchange.com/).
+The main idea for this answer is taken from fgrieu's [answer](https://crypto.stackexchange.com/a/5493/25342) on [Cryptography Stack Exchange](https://crypto.stackexchange.com/).